EDCD/EDDI/SpeechResponder/Help.md

     The Vulture is made by {ShipDetails("Vulture").manufacturer}.

+### SecondsSince()

+This function will provide the number of seconds since a given timestamp.

+SecondsSince() takes a single argument of a UNIX timestamp.

+Common usage of this is to check how long it has been since a given time, for example:

+    Station data is {SecondsSince(station.updatedat) / 3600} hours old.

 ### StationDetails()

 This function will provide full information for a station given its name and optional system.